Garmin vs Fitbit

 |Fenix 7||Target||View Offer|

 If you’re looking for a wearable that can be used for swimming then you will be pleased to know there are now at least 3 current suitable models from Fitbit: Charge 5, Inspire 2, and the Fitbit Sense.

 The new Fitbit Sense has a few interesting things where it concerns being in the water.
 It’s loaded with health metrics which means tracking the workouts is more precise.
 It can track your laps in the pool just like some of the other options but most important with its ECG monitoring it can detect atrial fibrillation.
 Not a swimmer?
 That’s OK they also offer yoga paddleboarding among other water activities.

 The Garmin range, on the other hand, is fully water-resistant.
 In fact, even the basic Garmins have a mode for pool swimming.
 They offer fantastic accuracy for longer swimming session and more focused features for the dedicated swimmer.
 If you want open water swim tracking, then Garmin offers this, but Fitbit does not.

-You might want something that looks at your general steps, heart rate and health and wellness or something that is predominately dedicated to tracking exercise and monitoring your heart rate both during and after exercise to offer you a real picture of where you can make improvements to your exercise schedule.
+You might want something that looks at your general steps, heart rate and health and wellness, or you may prefer something that is predominately dedicated to tracking exercise and monitoring your heart rate both during and after exercise to offer you a real picture of where you can make improvements to your exercise schedule.

 If it’s the former, then the Fitbit offers everything you could really need.
 However, if it is the latter, then you should really be looking at the diverse range of watches that are dedicated to exercise and available from Garmin.
 If you want to begin by tracking, with the option to move onto something more dedicated to sport later, then the Vivo range may suit your needs.

 Last Updated on December 28, 2022